qurAI-amsterdam/barrett_gland_grading/readme.md

 - [ ] Create a clean archive dataset:
   - [ ] Individual directories for each dataset: ASL, Bolero, LANS and RBE.
-    * Containing all the image files (.tiff converted in the same fashion) and annotation (.xml) files.
+     - [x] Containing all the image files (.tiff converted in the same fashion) and annotation (.xml) files.
-    * A csv file with case or biopsy level diagnosis.
+     - [ ] A csv file with case or biopsy level diagnosis.
 - [x] Split data for training, evaluation and testing.
 We use Bolero as internal test set.
-- [ ] Train a standard baseline segmentation models for grading into: NDBE vs Dysplasia (LGD and HGD).
+- [x] Train a standard baseline segmentation models for grading into: NDBE vs Dysplasia (LGD and HGD).
-- [ ] Data augmentations for segmentation in pathology.
+- [ ] Create a processor: takes in WSI, outputs a mask (graded glands).
-- [ ] Visualization and evaluation (dice and pixel level confusion matrix) on slide level, preferably in a notebook.
+- [ ] Visualization and evaluation (dice and pixel level confusion matrix), preferably in a notebook.
+- [ ] Grand Challenge Algorithm
 - [ ] Experiments:
   * Context aggregation networks for segmentation in pathology: HistNet [[7]](#7), HookNet [[3]](#3), RAENet [[4]](#4).
   * Roto-Translation Equivariant CNN's [[6]](#6).